S3researchUSC/ene215-fall2019/installing-python.md

 A common way to code in Python is through the use of notebooks.
 Notebooks are great because they're more interactive: you can compile chunks of code at a time, you can have vectors/arrays/dataframes printed in the notebook, you can have plots displayed, etc. We'll mostly be using notebooks in this course since it'll be easier for you to learn along.

-Open Jupyter Notebook by clicking "Launch" under Jupyter.
+If the button under the Jupyter icon says "Install", go ahead and click that to install Jupyter Notebook.
+Once the installation is complete, open Jupyter Notebook by clicking "Launch" under the icon.

 <img src="/images/launch-jupyter-1.png" width="400">